I need financial assistance.

 This information is found in our Form 990, which is filed annually with the IRS and available for inspection on our website.

-UWCC is below the U.S United Way network’s administration/overhead rate of 13.8%.
+UWCC is near the U.S United Way network’s administration/overhead average of 14.5%.
 We are also well below industry standards and recommendations (like the Better Business Bureau Wise Giving Alliance at 35% and the Office of Personnel Management/OPM at 25%).
-United Way has received Charity Navigator’s 4-Star rating – the top rating possible – because of our commitment to transparency and sound financials.
+United Way has received Charity Navigator’s 4-Star rating in accountability and transparency – because of our commitment to sound financial policies.
 United Way helps many other nonprofits maintain low overhead rates, too.

 Does my Community Impact Fund gift stay local?